trevorputbrese/TKGI-Install-and_Ops-Workshop/ReadMe.md

 2. Login to NSX Manager (it's bookmarked).
 3. Click on the "Networking" tab at the top
 4. In the "Networking" screen, click on the "IP Address Pools" link near the bottom left.
-5. Select the "IP Blocks" menu add click "Add".
+5. Select the "IP Pools" menu (NOT the "IP Blocks" menu) add click "Add".
   a.
-A screen should pop up that says "New IP Block".
+A screen should pop up that says "Add New IP Pool".
   b.
 Enter the following details:
         >Name:  Floating IP Pool
+  c.
+Click the "+" sign under Subnets to add a new subnet.
+  d.
+Enter the below details (you will need to click on the pencil icon in order to edit the details):
+        >IP Range:  10.10.90.2 - 10.10.90.254
         CIDR:  10.10.90.0/24
+        DNS Servers:  192.168.110.10
+        DNS Suffix:  corp.local

+#### **Step 5 - Add DNS Entries for TKGi Components**
+1.